EXA Global Value Chain (GVC)

 Costs in local and group valuation

-Option to also calculate/consider work in progress and stock in transit at product level
+Option to also calculate / consider work in progress and stock in transit at product level

 The global value network is created based on the transactions actually posted in the ERP systems.
 In this case, the quantity structures are obtained from the material documents, which are then mapped to the GVC structure.
 The costs are also derived from the actual documents.
 In addition to the actual purchase and production costs, they also contain the related variances.
-These variances, together with the costs along the global value network, are also rolled up across intercompany and system boundaries.
-EXA GVC Actual Costing thus allows you to perform a profitability analysis for all products sold, taking into account any variances within the global value network.
+These variances, together with the costs along the global value network, are also rolled up across IC and system boundaries.
+GVC Actual Costing thus allows you to perform a profitability analysis for all products sold, taking into account any variances within the global value network.
 Furthermore, similar to the consolidated standard costs, the intermediary profit shares can be read off at each stage and for each material along the value chain.

 Consolidated cost is derived from the actual transactions in the underlying ERP systems